CERN/TIGRE/Frontispiece/FAQ.md

 **Q: Can I use your code for XXXXXX**

 *A: Yes.
 The BSD license is a fully permisive one.
-Your onyl requirement is to reference the usage of TIGRE, or that you based your work on TIGRE*
+Your only requirement is to reference the usage of TIGRE, or that you based your work on TIGRE*

 **Q: I want to collaborate, how can I do it?**